terabitbaci/capstone-lego-inventory/README.md

 This is v1.0 of the app, but future enhancements are expected to include:
 * Wishlist (from the inventory page part details);
-        (1) see how many parts there are in the Wishlist, and (2) if there none, have a button (Add part to Wishlist) to add the part to the Wishlist by pre-populating the form at the top of the Wishlist page, but
+        (1) see how many parts there are in the Wishlist, and (2) if there are none, have a button (Add part to Wishlist) to add the part to the Wishlist by pre-populating the form at the top of the Wishlist page, but
         (3) if there are parts in the Wishlist, click on the link to see them in the Wishlist page (button: Go to Wishlist)
 * Search: to allow the user to search for sets/mocs/parts
 * Plan a build: to help the user see what parts are needed to build another MOC or set